Aaron-Bopp/Obsidian-notes/SecondBrain/SecondBrain/ContentNotes/Classes/Comp Sci/Instruction guide to install Cygwin.md

 ![](media/image5.png){width="4.75625in" height="2.991304680664917in"}

 4. To select the packages.
-Click on full and in the [[search]] bar type "gcc" and download the gcc core package.
+Click on full and in the [[SEARCH]] bar type "gcc" and download the gcc core package.

 ![](media/image11.png){width="6.5in" height="3.2284722222222224in"}

-5. To install nano editor in the [[search]] bar type "nano" and install the latest version of the nano editor.
+5. To install nano editor in the [[SEARCH]] bar type "nano" and install the latest version of the nano editor.

 ![](media/image13.png){width="6.5in" height="1.6597222222222223in"}